Writing & Editing

 Evelyn has a great perspective and unique ideas that help to set us apart from the others. –Chris Pfleiger, owner, True Character Martial Arts

-I’ve worked with national and local companies including Sesame Workshop, The Nature Conservancy, Nancy Later Editorial, Red Tricycle Portland, Kat Jeffrey Nutrition, True Character Martial Arts, Baby Boot Camp Beaverton/Northwest Heights, and Scout’s Honor Clothing Company.
+I’ve worked with national and local companies including Sesame Workshop, The Nature Conservancy, Nancy Later Editorial, Red Tricycle Portland, Kat Jeffrey Nutrition, True Character Martial Arts, Baby Boot Camp Beaverton/Northwest Heights, the campaign to re-elect Greg Malinowski, The Dougy Center, and Scout’s Honor Clothing Company.